-After a UE attaches to a 3GPP network and establishes a data (i.e. PDN/PDP) connection, assuming it has not been registered previously with the oneM2M platform, it will initiate a oneM2M registration procedure.
-The oneM2M part of the procedure corresponds to the generic one described in clause 10.2.2 of oneM2M TS-0001[1], where the Registrar CSE is the IN-CSE.
+After a UE attaches to an underlying 3GPP network and establishes a data (i.e. PDN/PDP) connection, assuming it has not been registered previously with the oneM2M platform, it will initiate a oneM2M registration procedure.
+The oneM2M part of the procedure corresponds to the generic one described in clause 10.2.2 of oneM2M TS-0001[1], where the Registrar CSE is the CSE (SCS).

-If the UE hosts one or more ADNs, the registration will result in the IN-CSE hosting one or more corresponding <AE> resources for the UE.
-If the UE hosts an ASN or a MN, the registration of the ASN/MN-CSE will result in the IN-CSE hosting a corresponding <remoteCSE> resource for the ASN/MN-CSE.
+If the UE hosts one or more ADNs, the registration will result in the CSE (SCS) hosting one or more corresponding AE> resources for the UE.
+If the UE hosts an ASN or a MN, the registration of the ASN/MN-CSE will result in the CSE (SCS) hosting a corresponding remoteCSE> resource for the ASN/MN-CSE.
 The flow is depicted in figure 6.3-1.